Introduction

 A Quick Look at the Neighborhoods

-The remaining counties in the coverage area include Armstrong, Clarion, Fayette, Greene, Indiana, Lawrence, Mercer, and Venango — making this one of the most geographically expansive prefixes in the Commonwealth.
-Because the prefix covers so much ground, it is the thread that ties together commuters, farmers, and local shop owners across the entire western PA region.
+The remaining counties in the coverage area include Armstrong, Clarion, Fayette, Greene, Indiana, Lawrence, Mercer, and Venango.
+That makes this one of the most geographically expansive prefixes in the Commonwealth.
+Because it covers so much ground, the prefix ties together commuters, farmers, and local shop owners across western PA.

 The 878 Overlay